 Under French law, our bylaws set forth only our issued and outstanding share capital as of the date of the bylaws.
 Our fully diluted share capital represents all issued and outstanding shares, as well as all potential shares which may be issued upon exercise of outstanding founder's share warrants and share warrants, as approved by our shareholders and granted by our board of directors.

-Upon closing of the offering, our outstanding share capital will consist of the underwriters exercise their option to purchase in full).
+Upon closing of the offering, our outstanding share capital will consist of ordinary shares, nominal value €0.10 per share (or if the underwriters exercise their option to purchase ADSs and ordinary shares in full).